intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/kernels/docs/kernel_desc/eltwise_injector.md

 ```
 <a name="hZaPk"></a>
 #### jit_eltwise_injector.hpp
-I design a element-wise injector named eltwise_injector which can apply eltwise-postops.I maybe combine this injector into a new injector named postop-injector in the future,but at present we needn't because we only have element-wise postop now.Overdesign is harmful.<br />Here are the APIs which injector expose to the developer:<br />`eltwise_injector_init` used for injector initialization.<br />`vector_compute` used for execute the postop calculate, user can indicate the eltwiseop's idx to select the op which user want to apply, if the idx list is empty, the injector will apply all ops in postop-chian.<br />`escape_regs` used for tell injector which registers have been used in upper level kernel.All dst zmm registers should be registered.<br />
+We design an element-wise injector named eltwise_injector which can apply eltwise-ops.
+We will combine the injectors like eltwise_injector, binary_injector into a new injector named postop-injector in the future.<br />Here are the APIs which eltwise_injector expose to the developer:<br />`eltwise_injector_init` is used for injector initialization.<br />`vector_compute` is used for executing the postop calculate, users can indicate the eltwiseop's idx to select the op which they want to apply, if the idx list is empty, the injector will apply all ops in postop-chian.<br />`escape_regs` is used for telling injector which registers have been used in upper-level kernel.All dst zmm registers should be registered.<br />
-`escape_erase` used for remove the specify type register ID from used_regs set,if reg_idx is not given,this function will erase all IDs by default.
+`escape_erase` is used for removing the specified type register ID from used_regs set, if reg_idx is not given,this function will erase all IDs by default.
-`prepare_table` used for insert the LUT which injected code need in the end of the upper level kernel.
+`prepare_table` is used for inserting the LUT which injected code needed at the end of the upper-level kernel.
 ```cpp
 class jit_eltwise_injector {
  public: